-While there’s no need to apply SPF at night, you can use this time when your skin is more receptive to apply a richer lotion, cream or moisturiser made of good quality ingredients to give your skin an extra hydration boost.
+While there’s no need to apply SPF at night, you can use this time when your skin is more receptive to applying a richer lotion, cream or moisturiser made of good quality ingredients to give your skin an extra hydration boost.

 Your Skincare Routine FAQs

-There isn’t a fixed age when you should start a skincare regimen, but the earliest the better!
+There isn’t a fixed age when you should start a skin care regimen, but the earliest the better!
 As Dr Nina says, “prevention is better than cure” so somewhere in your early twenties would be perfect.

-At the very minimum, you should always cleanse twice a day – in the morning and before going to bed -, then apply a serum, a moisturiser if needed, and definitely always wear sunscreen during daytime.
+At the very minimum, you should always cleanse twice a day – in the morning and before going to bed -, then apply a serum, a moisturiser if needed, and definitely always wear sunscreen during the daytime.

 If you have oily skin, or if your skin is glowing and really healthy, you might not need to use a moisturiser and you might be okay just by applying a face serum.
 Always listen to your skin!

 As a general rule, yes.
 There are some ingredients such as Vitamin C and SPF that are more suitable to use during the day, as they help protect the skin from external factors such as UV rays, pollution etc. Other ingredients such as retinol and AHAs/BHAs should only be applied at night before going to bed, as they either can make your skin more sensitive to sunlight or they just work better during the night, helping the natural skin renewing process.